OpenCAGE/LevelEditor/README.md

 <img src="https://i.imgur.com/Cw2GbgO.png" width="100%">

-A work-in-progress project to build a level editor for Alien: Isolation.
-Currently in a highly experimental state and not really fit for use!

-Supported:
- - 3D models
- - MVR entities
- - Common material types

-Not yet supported:
- - COMMANDS entities (change an MVR's `IsThisTypeID` to 3 to pull transform data from MVR)
- - Less common material types
- - Lighting
+A work-in-progress project to build a 3D companion to OpenCAGE's Commands Editor.
+The two tools should be used alongside eachother: enable the Unity connection to start a websocket between them.

-This tool will eventually become a part of [OpenCAGE](https://github.com/MattFiler/OpenCAGE).
+This tool will eventually become a part of [OpenCAGE](https://github.com/MattFiler/OpenCAGE), but for now it exists in its own repo until it is more feature complete.